unexist/blog/_posts/2021-02-04-defaults-write.md

 author: Christoph Kappel
 tags: macos hate cynical to-be-continued
 ---
-I've been using macOs for over two years now and my overall experience is:
-I hate it more and more with each successive day.
+I've been using macOs for over two years now and my overall experience is: I hate it more and more with each successive day.

 There are so many annoying things that either can't be turned off or there is some arcane setting in the configuration depths of the _defaults write_ hell..

 Here I am going to collect some of the things that solved an issue for me.

 Defaults to write
 ====
 Automatically switch spaces
 ----
 No idea what happens, but sometimes Mission Control decides to switch to any space on any screen, regardless what its user might want.

 This is supposed to be to turn this off:

+#### **Shell:**
 ```bash
 defaults write com.apple.dock workspaces-auto-swoosh -bool NO
 ```